hashstation/hashstation/server/README.md

 ## See the binary-creation info
-Copy binaries of your host applications (Runner, Fitcrack, hashcat) to `/home/boincadm/project/<your_project_name>/app/fitcrack/<version_number>/`
+Copy binaries of your host applications (Agent, Fitcrack, hashcat) to `/home/boincadm/project/<your_project_name>/app/fitcrack/<version_number>/`

 The `<version_number>` directory has to contain subfolder named as the targeted